Flying Machines Which Do Not Fly

 "Flying Machines Which Do Not Fly" is an editorial published in the New York Times on October 9, 1903.
-The article incorrectly predicted it would take one to ten million years for humanity to develop an operating flying machine.
+The article incorrectly predicted it would take one million to ten million years for humanity to develop an operating flying machine.
 It was written in response to Samuel Langley's failed airplane experiment two days prior.
 Sixty-nine days after the article's publication, American brothers Orville and Wilbur Wright successfully achieved the first heavier-than-air flight on December 17, 1903, at Kitty Hawk, North Carolina.

 Background

 By the beginning of the twentieth century, popular opinion regarded air travel as impossible.
 Contemporary engineers and scientists were also pessimistic about flight.
 Notable critics included Simon Newcomb, Lord Kelvin, and the chief engineer of the US Navy, George W. Melville, the latter of whom described flying machines as "wholly unwarranted, if not absurd".
 After five years of preparations, aviation pioneer Samuel Langley was ready to test out his Aerodrome on October 7, 1903.
 Piloted by Charles Manly, the aircraft failed to fly and dropped into the Potomac River immediately after launch.